![]() |

 g) The Inspector General may again institute full or partial withholding of payments after a full or partial release of payments if:

-2) The vendor's or alternate payee's professional license or certification has been revoked, suspended, denied or otherwise not renewed.
+2) The provider's or alternate payee's professional license or certification has been revoked, suspended, denied or otherwise not renewed.

-h) If the vendor is terminated or the alternate payee is revoked as a result of final agency action, payments or credit for any services rendered subsequent to receipt of the notice of intent to terminate shall be denied.
-The vendor or alternate payee will receive payment or credit for services rendered prior to receipt of the notice of intent to terminate or revoke subject to setoff for recovery of the amount sought in the proceeding.
+h) If the provider is terminated, excluded or suspended, or the alternate payee is revoked, as a result of final agency action, payments or credit for any services rendered subsequent to receipt of the notice of intent to terminate, after a final decision has been rendered, or after the conclusion of any administrative appeal, shall be denied.
+The provider or alternate payee will receive payment or credit for services rendered prior to receipt of the notice of intent to terminate, exclude, suspend or revoke subject to setoff for recovery of the amount sought in the proceeding.

-i) If the payments have been suspended pursuant to 305 ILCS 5/12-425(F-5) and the indictment or charge results in conviction, all withheld payments shall be considered forfeited to the Department.
-If the indictment or charge does not result in conviction, payments pending and subsequently submitted bills will be released.
+i) If the payments have been suspended pursuant to Section12-4.25(F-5) of the Public Aid Code and the indictment or charge results in conviction, all withheld payments shall be considered forfeited to the Department.
+If the indictment or charge does not result in conviction, payments pending and subsequently submitted bills will be released, unless the provider is involved in any other proceeding in which payments are being withheld.

-j) If the vendor or alternate payee is convicted of a felony offense of the type described in 305 ILCS 5/12.425(F-5), the Department may withhold payments from the vendor or alternate payee from the date of conviction until the date the vendor or alternate payee receives a notice of intent to terminate or revoke.
-Once the vendor or alternate payee receives a notice of intent to terminate or revoke, the Department may continue to withhold payments during the pendency of the administrative proceeding.
+j) If the provider or alternate payee is convicted of an offense of the type described in Section12-4.25(F-5) of the Public Aid Code, the Department may withhold payments from the provider or alternate payee from the date of conviction until the date the provider or alternate payee receives a notice of intent to terminate, exclude, suspend or revoke.
+Once the provider or alternate payee receives a notice of intent to terminate, exclude, suspend or revoke, the Department may continue to withhold payments during the pendency of the administrative proceeding.